ykjit/yk/src/dev/getting_started.md

 This guide describes how to get up and running with yk.

-## Repos
+## Repositories

-yk is spread over a handful of repos, but the two you are likely to need to clone are:
+yk is spread over several git repositories, but you will need to download and build at least the following two in order to have a running system:

  - [ykllvm](https://github.com/ykjit/ykllvm): Our fork of LLVM.
  - [yk](https://github.com/ykjit/yk): The runtime parts of the system.

-The latter is a monorepo containing a few different Rust crates.
+Since `yk` depends on `ykllvm`, you must build `ykllvm` first.

 ## Building `ykllvm`